-Today, Sandoval County encompasses 3,714 square miles of diverse geography and has a population of approximately 140,000 people.
+Today, Sandoval County encompasses 3,714 square miles of diverse geography.
+Sandoval County is generally recognized as one of the fastest-growing counties in New Mexico.
+Sandoval County is the 3rd largest county by population in New Mexico, behind Bernalillo and Santa Fe has a population of approximately 160,000 people.
 It includes the incorporated municipalities of Bernalillo, Cuba, Corrales, Jemez Springs, Rio Rancho and San Ysidro, as well as numerous unincorporated communities, all or portions of seven Indian pueblos, and all or portions of six Tribal entities/lands.